Bugsnag On-premise system requirements

 Replicated supports Linux-based servers that can run current versions of Docker.
 For more information check the supported operating systems page.

 Bugsnag requires a minimum of 200GiB to function in its data directory.
 Your exact storage size requirements will vary depending on the volume of events and size of those events.
 As an estimate we recommend allowing 4 GiB per million events stored to give yourself enough breathing room.

 The drive you use as your data drive should use a stable, performant file system like Ext4 or XFS if possible.
 An SSD is heavily recommended.
-Ideally this drive also supports filesystem snapshots either through a virtualization layer (like EBS) or at the filesystem level using LVM snapshots or ZFS snapshots to make backups easier to manage.
+Ideally this drive should also support filesystem snapshots, either through a virtualization layer (like EBS), or at the filesystem level using LVM snapshots or ZFS snapshots to make backups easier to manage.

-Bugsnag requires at least version 17.06.2-ce of Docker and we recommend 18.09.2-ce.
+Bugsnag requires at least version 17.06.2-ce of Docker and we recommend 19.03.8-ce.
 Our installation scripts will help you install a suitable version of Docker if you don’t already have one.